BlakeMScurr/hub/README.md

 $ lingo init
 ```

-3. Replace the content of the .lingo.yaml file we wrote above with:
+Replace the content of the .lingo.yaml file we wrote above with:

 ```yaml
   tenets:
     - import: codelingo/go
 ```

-4. Run the Review Flow:
+You can now run the Review Flow to check your source code against the go Tenet bundle we imported above.

 ```bash
 # Run this command from the same directory as the .lingo.yaml file or any of its sub directories.
 $ lingo run review
 ```

-This will check your source code against the go Tenet bundle we imported above.

 <!-- TODO: screen shot of review result -->

 ## Next Steps

-See the [getting started guide](https://www.codelingo.io/docs/#getting-started) to learn more about Tenets, Flows and the Codelingo Query Language.
+See the [getting started guide](https://www.codelingo.io/docs/#getting-started) to learn more about Tenets, Flows and the Codelingo Query Language (CLQL).

 ## Resources